sidhu66/Gemma_Hackathon_Summer_2026/README.md

 - The backend listens on `PORT` (default `3000`) and WebSocket traffic on `WEBSOCKET_PORT` (default `8080`).
 - The frontend uses `VITE_REACT_APP_API_URL=http://localhost:3000` from `Front-End/.env`.
 - If using the local Ollama host, make sure `OLLAMA_HOST` points to the correct Ollama server address.
-- If you need to reset the database, drop and recreate `InterviewME` before rerunning `queries.sql`.
+- If you need to reset the database, drop and recreate `database name` before rerunning `queries.sql`.

-## Troubleshooting

-- If the frontend cannot reach the backend, confirm both servers are running and that `PORT`/`WEBSOCKET_PORT` match.
-- If authentication fails, verify `ACCESS_TOKEN_SECRET` and `REFRESH_TOKEN_SECRET` are set consistently.
-- If Deepgram or OpenAI calls fail, check the API keys in `Back-End/.env`.